A co-founder of the embattled venture capital firm Fearless Fund has stepped down as operating chief

 The Fearless Fund has invested nearly $27 million in some 40 businesses led by women of color since launching in 2019 with backing from prominent companies like J.P.
 Morgan Chase & Co., Bank of America and Mastercard.
 Among the companies the Fearless Fund has backed are restaurant chain Slutty Vegan and Thirteen Lune, an e-commerce platform that promotes beauty brands created by people of color.

-Simone has said the Fearless Fund has struggled to raise new investment amid the lawsuit.
+Simone, the Fearless Fund’s CEO, has said the firm has struggled to raise new investment amid the lawsuit.

 The lawsuit targets the Fearless Foundation’s Strivers Grant Contest, which awards $20,000 to businesses run by Black women.
 Blum has argued that the contest violates a section of the Civil Rights Act of 1866 prohibiting racial discrimination in contracts.
 Lawyers for the Fearless Fund argue that the grants are not contracts but donations protected by the First Amendment.